fandasy/ASCIIimage/core/README.md

     X, Y int
 }

-// Color represents a pair of foreground and background colors for ASCII art rendering.
+// Color represents color configuration for ASCII art rendering
-// It ensures proper contrast between text and background. type Color struct {
+//   - It ensures proper contrast between text (ascii char) and background
+//   - When Original is true, it preserves the original pixel colors in output type Color struct {
     // Face is the foreground/text color
     Face color.Color

     // Background is the canvas/background color
     Background color.Color

+    // Original preserves the source image colors Original bool
 }
 ```